2014 Fremantle Football Club season

-The 2014 Fremantle Football Club season is the club's 20th season of senior competition in the Australian Football League (AFL).
+The 2014 Fremantle Football Club season was the club's 20th season of senior competition in the Australian Football League (AFL).

 Fremantle reached the finals for the third consecutive year, finishing the home and away season in the fourth position.
 However, they lost both the qualifying final against Sydney and the semi-final against Port Adelaide to finish sixth overall.

 Individually, Nat Fyfe won the Leigh Matthews Trophy, being voted the league's Most Valuable Player and his second consecutive Doig Medal, captain Matthew Pavlich became the first player from a Western Australian-based team to play 300 AFL games and three players, Fyfe, Aaron Sandilands and Hayden Ballantyne, were named in the 2014 All-Australian team.